 Almond Joy Brownies

-- 3/4 cup unsalted butter, cut into tablespoons
+- ¾ cup unsalted butter (170 g), cut into tablespoons

 - 1 pound 72% dark chocolate, finely chopped (454 g), about 2 ⅔ cup

 - 5 large eggs

-- 1 3/4 cup light brown sugar, packed
+- 1 ¾ cup light brown sugar (350 g) packed

-- 1/2 teaspoon fine sea salt
+- ½ teaspoon fine sea salt

-- 1 cup all-purpose flour
+- 1 cup all-purpose flour (130 g)

-- 14 oz bag sweetened shredded coconut, about 4 1/3 cups
+- 14 oz bag sweetened shredded coconut (397 g), about 4 ½ cups

-- 3/4 cup sweetened condensed milk
+- ¾ cup sweetened condensed milk (234 g)

-- 1 1/4 cup sliced almonds
+- 1 ¼ cup sliced almonds (108 g)

 - 4 oz dark chocolate melted

 - Fill a pot with about 1-inch of water.
 Bring to a simmer.
 Place a large heat-proof bowl over simmer water.
 Add butter and chopped chocolate in bowl.
 Slowly melt chocolate and butter until smooth.
 Be careful not to overheat the chocolate.
 Stir as needed to ensure the chocolate melts evenly.
 Remove from pot and let sit at room temperature as you prepare remaining ingredients.

 - Combine eggs, brown sugar, and salt.
 Use a hand mixer or stand mixer to mix ingredients together.
 Mix for 4-5 minutes until mixture is thick and pale in color.
 Mix until ribbon stage is achieved.

 - Add melted chocolate to egg mixture.
 Fold to combine.
 Add flour and gently fold until there are no longer any dry streaks of flour.

-Pour mixture into prepared baking pan.
+- Pour mixture into prepared baking pan.
 Spread into an even layer.
 Bake for 25-30 minutes until the top of the brownies crack.
 No need to test with a toothpick.
 The brownies will be wet and fudge-like until it cools.
 Let brownies cool in pan while you prepare toppings.